bruceravel/demeter/documentation/Artemis/path/plot.rst

 paths to the Plotting list.

 #.
 The blue button with the squiggly line in the upper left corner of
-   the Path page transfers that path to the Plotting list.
+   the Path page |transfer button| transfers that path to the Plotting list.

 #.
 A path will be transferred automatically after a fit if its
    :guilabel:`Plot after fit` button is checked.

 #.
 The set of marked groups will be transferred when
-   :menuselection:`Actions --> Transfer marked` is selected.
-This is probably the most common way of constructing plots involving paths.
+   :menuselection:`Actions --> Transfer marked` is selected or :button:`Alt`-:button:`Shift`-:button:`T` is used.
+This is probably the most common way of constructing plots involving many paths.

 :demeter:`artemis` offers a concept called a :quoted:`virtual path`, or a :quoted:`VPath`.
 A VPath is an ensemble of normal paths which